KosmasDev/dbt-task-jaffle-shop/README.md

 - Which customer has visited more locations?
 - List the most loyal customer per location.
 - Has anyone ordered everything?

+> [!NOTE]
+> In the context of this project, the main focus will be on the processes of the    (The raw datasets used in the context of this project are included in the folder [seeds/jaffle-data](https://github.com/KosmasDev/dbt-task-jaffle-shop/tree/main/seeds/jaffle-data).)

+edsdsad